 "Shevenge is made up of 12 different flicks ranging from subtle psychological scares to all-out gore.
 Sociopaths, serial killers, spirits, and avenging angels abound.
 Karma is a Bitch is inspired by the notorious Michelle Carter, who was convicted in 2017 in her boyfriend's texting-suicide murder case, but of course, there's a twist.
 Gun-toting ladies demand equal pay in Glass Ceiling and they'll get it one way or another.
 A murderous mom goes after the bad guys in Hooker Assassin.
 Other shorts include For A Good Time, Call, directed by Izzy Lee and starring Tristan Risk (American Mary), The Fetch directed by Cheryl Isaacson and starring Kathleen Wilhoite (Witchboard), and Psycho Therapy directed by Staci Layne Wilson and starring Brooke Lewis Bellas (Kinky Killers)."

-It all began right here: on this day in 1963 (in the U.S.), an all-new SciFi phenomenon was born when The Outer Limits premiered on television.
+On this day in 1963 (in the U.S.), an all-new SciFi phenomenon was born when The Outer Limits premiered on television.
 The first episode was titled "The Galaxy Being," an impressive installment written and directed by Leslie Stevens.
 It starred Cliff Robertson, Jacqueline Scott, and Lee Phillips.
 According to our friends at IMDB.com, here's the plot summary:

 "Adventurous radio station operator contacts a fellow experimenter in another galaxy.
 The operator locks in 3D communication, but a DJ who wants to impress his girlfriend with the station's range, boosts the signal all the way up, unknowingly sucking the alien, who's composed of electricity, into the remote desert town."